a whole lot of shaking going on

 Once considered one of the “seven orders of God’s church,” as mentioned in the Liturgy of Saint Basil, in the 21st Century exorcists were no longer in vogue.
 Even still Bishop Lewis got around.
 Besieged by letters and e-mails from his family he finally agreed to stop by the house of the man in question and take a look for himself.

-Accompanied by his Mother, Father and a sister he walked right up and rang the bell.
+Accompanied by the man’s Mother, Father and a sister he walked right up and rang the bell.
 Behind the door he heard a snippet of Will the Circle Be Unbroken announce him.
 He felt a familiar chill run down his spine.

 He had seen it all too many times.
 The devil usually comes to the weak through the familiar.
 He wears the clothes of the ally, he works in subtleties and before you know it you’ve crossed over and invited him into your home.